 - Please note that the money you make from renting out places on Airbnb is considered taxable income.
 That means, according to the rules of the government of Canada, you need to announce that you have a source of rental income (income that is earned by renting out property) and pay taxes for it.

-- When you only provide standard services to your clients, what you earn from Airbnb will be rental income.
+- When you only provide standard services to your clients, rental income will be what you earn from Airbnb.
 Standard services include electricity, heat, and parking spaces; in short, everything a guest can expect from a rental.

 - Whether your reports and payments are due monthly, quarterly, or annually depends on your reporting period.
-Individuals are required to file their income tax returns by April 30 each year.
+Individuals must file their income tax returns by April 30 each year.

 - However, if you decide to offer your guests services beyond the standard, like cleaning or catering, you will likely need to pay your taxes not as a property owner but as a business owner.